-- i. to foster a general understanding of Al systems, - ii. to make stakeholders aware of their interactions with Al systems, including in the workplace, - iii. to enable those affected by an AI system to understand the outcome, and, - iv. to enable those adversely affected by an AI system to challenge its outcome based on plain and easy-to-understand information on the factors, and the logic that served as the basis for the prediction, recommendation or decision.
+i. to foster a general understanding of AI systems, including their capabilities and limitations,

+- ii. to make stakeholders aware of their interactions with Al systems, including in the workplace, - iii. where feasible and useful, to provide plain and easy-to-understand information on the sources of data/input, factors, processes and/or logic that led to the prediction, content, recommendation or decision, to enable those affected by an Al system to understand the output, and, - iv. to provide information that enable those adversely affected by an AI system to challenge its output.